marwa9/Kaggle-Challenge-NFL-Health-Safety-Helmet/Readme.md

 I took into account the provided recommendation to approach the exercise as a problem-solving task.
 My contemplations revolve around these two ideas:

-1. Create visual representations of the graphs for helmet positions using bounding box and tracking data at the same time.
+Idea 1.
+Identify the helmets corresponding to the bounding box data based on the tracking data.
-   Map points on both graphs to identify Helmet IDs.
-   Main challenge: how to synchronize bounding box detections and tracking data (different number of frames and tracking points).
+	We assume we know each helmet's team.
+	Step 1: Calculate the distance matrix between the helmets using the tracking data and the bounding box data.
+	Second step: Identify the closest players of both teams on the basis of the distance matrices.
+	=> One player is identified per team
+	Third step: Iterative process: For a player on team A, find the player closest to him on the same team.
+	At each stage, players already identified are removed from the team.
+	Main challenges: Distances between players calculated using tracking data are not proportional to those calculated using bouding box data.

-2. Identify the followed curve of each Helmet bounding box center.
+Idea 2.
+Identify the followed curve of each Helmet bounding box center.
         Check the closest curve to the Helmet box center among the tracking curves of players for identification.
         => Use distances that conserve geometrical properties of the curves.
         Main challenges: Project tracking  and bounding box curves in the same plan.

 Code details: